Lake Lahontan (reservoir)

+Lahontan Reservoir is a reservoir on the Carson River in Lyon and Churchill counties in Nevada, United States.

+Description

-Modern Lake Lahontan is a reservoir on the Carson River in northwest Nevada in the United States.
-It is formed by the Lahontan Dam, built in 1905 by the Bureau of Reclamation as part of the Newlands Reclamation Act and is located between Fallon, Nevada and Carson City, Nevada.
+The reservoir is formed by the Lahontan Dam, built in 1905 by the Bureau of Reclamation as part of the Newlands Reclamation Act and is located between Fallon and Carson City.
 The flows from the Carson River are augmented by the diversions from the Truckee River.
 The reservoir is maintained by the Truckee-Carson Irrigation District (TCID).

 The lake is named after ancient Lake Lahontan, which covered much of northwestern Nevada during the last ice age.

-Lake Lahontan is 17 mi long and has 69 mi of shoreline.
+Lahontan Reservoir is 17 mi long and has 69 mi of shoreline.
 It consists of several lobes connected by narrow straits.
 When full, it has approximately 10,000 acre of surface area, although it is usually less than half full by late summer.
 As no water rights have been allocated for recreation, the TCID could completely drain the lake to supply its irrigation customers.
 Submerged beneath the water were parts of stagecoach routes which existed during the 1800s including Williams Station, the scene of the Battle of Williams Station, a minor skirmish during the Paiute War.

 A small settlement called "Lahontan" once stood near the reservoir, which in 1940 the Federal Writers' Project reported had a population of 25.